Long Before Starbucks . . .

-For now, you can just use dixie cups and popsicle sticks from the craft store
+For now, you can just use dixie cups and plain popsicle sticks 🙂

 - 1 large ripe banana

-- 1/2 cup cocoa powder (or more to taste – please note that the chocolate flavor is less strong when frozen so you might want to use more than you’d think.
-And also, cocoa contains caffeine )
+- 1/2 cup cacao powder or more to taste - please note that the chocolate flavor is less strong when frozen so you might want to use more than you'd think.
+And also, cacao contains caffeine

 - 1 teaspoon vanilla extract

-- 1/4 teaspoon unrefined sea salt (where to buy quality salt)
+- 1/4 teaspoon unrefined sea salt where to buy unrefined sea salt

 - 2 teaspoons grassfed gelatin

-- 2 cups hot coconut milk or raw milk if you’re not on GAPS (where to buy coconut milk, how to make your own coconut milk, where to find raw milk)
+- 2 cups hot coconut milk or raw milk if you're not on GAPS where to buy coconut milk, how to make your own coconut milk

 - Place coconut milk on the stove until it is hot (but not boiling), then remove from heat and set aside